OleHolmNielsen/ITwiki/NeDi_installation_on_CentOS.rst

   latency xxx exceeds threshold yyy

-If you want to fix this problem, the only way is to manually patch the *Message.pm* module (no updates seem to be coming) to use the *Time::HiRes* module.
+If you want to fix this problem, the only way is to manually patch the *Message.pm* module (no updates seem to be coming) to use the Time-HiRes-Value_ module.
-You may download the attached file :download:`Message.pm.diff.el7 <attachments/Message.pm.diff.el7>` (CentOS/RHEL7).
+You may download the attached file :download:`Message.pm.diff <attachments/Message.pm.diff>`.
 This patch was provided by the author of NeDi_.

 Patch the ``/usr/share/perl5/vendor_perl/Net/SNMP/Message.pm`` file (as root)::

   cd /usr/share/perl5/vendor_perl/Net/SNMP
-  patch < Message.pm.diff.el7
+  patch < Message.pm.diff

 .. _perl-Net-SNMP: https://search.cpan.org/dist/Net-SNMP/
 .. _Net-SNMP: https://net-snmp.sourceforge.net/